 Even if you do decide to divorce, keeping the lines of communication as open as you can will make it much easier.
 This is really important if you have children.
 Often the couple were unable to communicate successfully in the marriage and they are even less able to do so now.
 So take your time.
 Nothing happens quickly in divorce.
 Have as long a ‘cooling off period’ as you can before taking any drastic action.

 In my experience, some of the most difficult, acrimonious and expensive divorces are those resulting from infidelity and very often this is because one party is a narcissist.
 A narcissist often has an affair, or many of them, it’s part of this personality trait.
 And partners of narcissists often have affairs too because they have no love in their marriage and eventually look outside for what’s lacking.

 I can help you to work out what the issues really are and what the best way forward is for you – just give me a call or send me an email and we can talk it through.

 Acceptance is a big part of a divorce proceeding smoothly and that takes time.

 If it has come as a shock to you, you need to ask for time to take it all in as you will not be in an emotional state to be able to handle the practical, legal and financial implications for a while.

 What are the words that keep going round in your head, eg “this can’t be happening”?

 Turn them round to something like “this is happening and I can cope”.
 Otherwise your brain is hearing one thing and seeing another, and a scrambled brain can’t help you deal with the difficult situation you’re in.

-If your brain still doesn’t know which way is up, please give me a call and, together, we can make a plan to deal with your situation.
+If your brain still doesn’t know which way is up, please give me a call or send me an email and, together, we can make a plan to deal with your situation.

 It’s a scary time.